 Throughout the year, core modules will develop your fundamental knowledge and skills.
 As well as macroeconomics and microeconomics, you’ll study econometrics and its application to real-life situations.

-Building on your knowledge and experience from the core modules, you’ll be able to choose a number of optional modules, allowing you to specialise in particular areas of economics and expand your knowledge in directions of your choice.
+Building on your learning from the core modules, you’ll select from a range of optional modules to further expand your knowledge in areas of your choice.